Bistec Con Papas (Mexican Steak And Potatoes)

 How To Make Bistec Con Papas

 Place tomatoes and chilies in a saucepan.
 Cover with water and boil until tender.
-Let them cool slightly.
-You can now peel the tomatoes if you want or add them with the skin on.
+Let everything to cool down a bit then peel the tomatoes.

 Tomatoes and chilies boiled in a saucepan.